Reading-eScience-Centre/covutils/README.md

 ## Acknowledgments

-This library is developed within the [MELODIES project](http://www.melodiesproject.eu).
+This library has been developed within the [MELODIES project](http://www.melodiesproject.eu) and is maintained as open source software.